Musicals101.com

 Trial By Jury: The Curtain Raiser

 The resulting thirty five minute musical eclipsed La Perichole and became the talk of London.
-Trial By Jury (1875 - 131) was a delicious spoof of a breach of promise trial, a now-forgotten procedure where a man could be sued for withdrawing a proposal of marriage.
-In the show, the defendant is a roguish playboy, the pretty plaintiff (wearing her wedding dress) flirts shamelessly with the all-male jury, and the amoral judge resolves things by marrying the girl himself.
-This piece established several comic themes that would run through most of Gilbert and Sullivan's shows –
+Trial By Jury (1875 - 131) was a delicious spoof of a breach of promise trial, a Victorian-era legal action in which a man could be sued by a woman for withdrawing a proposal of marriage.
+In the show, the defendant is a roguish playboy, the pretty plaintiff (wearing her wedding dress) flirts shamelessly with the all-male jury, and an amoral judge resolves the case by announcing he will marry the girl himself.

-For example, Trial's "Learned Judge" (originally portrayed by Sullivan's brother Frederic) sings of the questionable tactics that brought him to his exalted position --
+Example: Trial's "Learned Judge" (originally portrayed by Sullivan's brother Frederic) sings of the questionable tactics that brought him to his exalted position --

 At Westminster Hall